Every Silver Lining Has a Cloud

 Every Silver Lining Has a Cloud is an album by painter Julian Schnabel, recorded in 1993 and released in 1995 on Island Records.
-The majority of the album was written by Schnabel himself with most lyrics dealing with love.

-The recording personnel included Bill Laswell and his frequent collaborators Buckethead, Bernie Worrell, Nicky Skopelitis and Anton Fier.
+The majority of the album was written by Schnabel, with most lyrics dealing with love.
+The recording personnel included Bill Laswell and his frequent collaborators Buckethead, Bernie Worrell, Nicky Skopelitis, and Anton Fier.

+Critical reception

 The release received mixed reviews.
+The Globe and Mail noted that "the hired help can't hold together the meandering, self-indulgent songs or hide the fact that Schnabel's sing-speak makes Lou Reed sound like Aaron Neville."